Moped Documentation

 Data-driven styles

-To modify the width of circles and lines based on the zoom level, Mapbox data-driven styles were used to set stops set with pairs of zoom level and matching pixel width.
-These pairs are stops and are set as show in the following code for styling lines in a vector tile layer.
+To modify the width of circles and lines based on the zoom level, Mapbox were used to set stops set with pairs of zoom level and matching pixel width.
+These pairs are and are set as show in the following code for styling lines in a vector tile layer.

 return {